cognesy/instructor-php/notes/done/observability.md

 Requirements and solution - to be analyzed

 - How to track regular vs streamed responses?
 Streamed responses are unreadable / meaningless individually.
-Higher abstraction layer is needed to handle them - eg. "folder" with individual chunks of data.
+Higher abstraction layer is needed to handle them - e.g. "folder" with individual chunks of data.
 Completion ID allows to track incoming chunks under a single context.
 - Completion, if streamed, needs extra info on whether it has been completed or disrupted for any reason.